guntribam/stack-demo/README.md

 * `fetch_init`

-  This is an optional action that is dispatched just once by the `api` during application start-up (if the api service supplies an `initialiser.js` file).
+  This action is dispatched just once by the `api` during application start-up (but only if the api service exports an `initialiser.js` file).
 It delivers a payload of feature specific initialisation data supplied by the `api`.
 Initialisation data delivered in this way is typically useful when your feature relies on a database or third-party api data-source.

 * `fetchFromLocal`